secretGeek/til/npm/getting_started.md

       "license": "MIT"
     }

-But there's a much trick for populating our `package.json`.
-We can use the command
+But there's a much neater trick for populating our `package.json`.
+We can use the command:

     npm init